Kendall Jenner Gets Raunchy At La Perla ‘NYFW’ Show, Let’s It All Hang Out

 — Shirley Homan (@ShirleyHoman481) February 10, 2017

-As previously reported by Inquisitr, Kendall Jenner is making moves to have her loyal fans support her move to embrace super-sexy fashion.
+As previously reported by the Inquisitr, Kendall Jenner is making moves to have her loyal fans support her move to embrace super-sexy fashion.
 Kendall appears to be focused on taking huge leaps and going against the fashion grain.
 Her latest styling risk is wide-ranging.
 Jenner is comfortable getting “naked,” baring her nipples and going the fishnet and sheer routes on and off the catwalk, as IQ wrote.

 “The 21-year-old supermodel made headlines when she took to the streets of NYC to bare her nipples in a sheer black bodysuit.
 Jenner turned heads when she and her friends Gigi Hadid and Hailey Baldwin (who refuses to pose topless) wore matching head-to-toe black and denim outfits.
 But it was Jenner’s body-baring outfit that caused the most commotion.”